notify-bibi/TriggerBug/README.md

 It is possible that I have misunderstood angr, so I apologize again

 ## Make
 Now only support win64 host machine.
-Use camke and Virual Studio 2017 with Intel compiler.
+Use camke and Visual Studio 2017 with Intel compiler.

 # Release
 [Dlls & python module][Plre]